Domus Aurea in Rome

 Conclusion

 Visit this fantastic compound of Nero’s when you are in Rome over a weekend.
-To plan the rest of your trip, check out our extensive guide to Rome’s many other attractions.
+To plan the rest of your trip, check out our extensive guides to Rome’s many other attractions.
+And note that Turbopass might be a good option to get if you want one pass that bundles major sites with skip-the-line entry and transit in a single purchase.

 About Writer